michaeljscript/styling-react/README.md

 You can also use an option `--repeat-times=50` to run the tests 50 times.
 By default the test will run 100 times.

+If you are receiving error `ERR_FILE_NOT_FOUND` make sure you have created your builds and not misspeled the library name.

 ## render tests
 To test render time of the packages you need to create the build, `npm run build` and open index.html file from the `src/*package*` directory.
 Add "?measure\_render\_time" into the url to start the test.
 A copy button will appear after the test finishes.